Skip to main content

 Ianna Hawkins Owen, he/none, is an advanced assistant professor in the Department of Gender & Women’s Studies at UC Berkeley.
 Owen’s first monograph, Ordinary Failure: Diaspora’s Limits & Longings, is under contract with Duke University Press.
 Owen has held fellowships from the Mellon Foundation, the Ford Foundation, the Social Science Research Council, the Institute for Citizens & Scholars, & he recently received a Mellon Emerging Faculty Leaders Award to support his second book project, This Time Without Feeling: Reading Black Asexual Affects.

-Janée A Moses is Assistant Professor of English at The City College of New York, CUNY, whose research focuses on black expressive cultures from the twentieth to the twenty-first centuries.
+Janée A Moses is an Assistant Professor of English at The City College of New York, CUNY, and Director of BOMB Magazine's Oral History Project, specializing in African American literature, black expressive cultures, and oral history.
 Her current book project is an intertextual study of black women’s life writing and performances that combines extraordinary pursuits and ordinary experiences to highlight the fullness of their lives.
-Prior to this appointment, she was a Postdoctoral Fellow in the Carter G. Woodson Institute at the University of Virginia.
+Prior to these appointments, she was a Postdoctoral Fellow in the Carter G. Woodson Institute at the University of Virginia.

 Rosemary Millar is an Associate Professor of Humanities, Literature and Writing in the Division of Liberal Arts.
-Her classes are interdisciplinary within a hybrid mode, blending different teaching styles (lecture, demonstrator, facilitator, student as teacher, group work) to respond to the needs of diverse learning.
+Her classes are interdisciplinary within a hybrid mode, blending different teaching styles (lecture, demonstrator, facilitator, student as teacher, group work, project-based and experiential learning) to respond to the needs of diverse learning.
 She uses this style to illuminate the significance of academics and the arts on each other.

 Subscribe to